tzwinger/elmer-install-scripts/README.md

-A set of scripts for compiling ELMER with AMD FLANG
+A set of scripts for compiling ELMER with AMD FLANG on LUMI